 Our Breath Biopsy platform and its incorporation into GSK's Phase II Respiratory Disease Clinical Trial was featured in The Economist's Science and Technology section.
-We've provided the text below.
+The article also discusses our Biomarker Services agreement with 4D Pharma, and our Breath Biopsy clinical trials.

 Follow your nose